-169 violated.

-(2) The Attorney General may not bring an action against the individual or entity if the individual or entity does all of the following:

-b.
-Provides the Attorney General a written statementaffirming that the individual or entity has:

-178 1.
-Provided supporting documentation to show how the 179 violation was cured or establishes to the Attorney General's 180 satisfaction that a suspected violation never occurred.

-181 2.
-Made changes to internal policies to prevent the182 recurrence of any similar violation in the future.

-183 (3) The Attorney General has exclusive authority to 184 enforce this act if the individual or entity fails to cure the 185 violation or breaches a written statement provided to the 186 Attorney General under this section.

-187 (4) An individual or entity shall be liable for a civil 188 penalty in the amount of ten thousand dollars (\$10,000) for 189 each violation.

-(5) The Attorney General may bring an action to:

-a.
-Recover a civil penalty under this section.

-b.
-Restrain or enjoin a person or entity from violatingthis chapter.

-194 c.
-Request an order directing a financial institution, 195 individual, or entity to destroy all illegal registry records 196 and all copies.
+- 169 violated. - 170 (2) The Attorney General may not bring an action - 171 against the individual or entity if the individual or entity - does all of the following: - a.
+Cures the identified violation within 30 days or - 174 establishes to the Attorney General's satisfaction that a - 175 suspected violation never occurred. - b.
+Provides the Attorney General a written statement - 177 affirming that the individual or entity has: - 1.
+Provided supporting documentation to show how the - 179 violation was cured or establishes to the Attorney General's - 180 satisfaction that a suspected violation never occurred. - 181 2.
+Made changes to internal policies to prevent the - 182 recurrence of any similar violation in the future. - 183 (3) The Attorney General has exclusive authority to - 184 enforce this act if the individual or entity fails to cure the - 185 violation or breaches a written statement provided to the - 186 Attorney General under this section. - 187 (4) An individual or entity shall be liable for a civil - 188 penalty in the amount of ten thousand dollars (\$10,000) for - 189 each violation. - 190 (5) The Attorney General may bring an action to: - 191 a.
+Recover a civil penalty under this section. - 192 b.
+Restrain or enjoin a person or entity from violating - 193 this chapter. - 194 c.
+Request an order directing a financial institution, - 195 individual, or entity to destroy all illegal registry records - 196 and all copies.

-197 d.
-Request that the court enter any other orders the198 court deems appropriate.

-(6) The Attorney General may recover reasonable attorney fees and other reasonable expenses incurred in investigating and bringing an action under this section.

-202 Section 5.
-The remedies set forth in this act shall be 203 exclusive remedies for violation of this act.

-Section 6.
-It shall be a defense to a proceeding initiated pursuant to this act that the firearms code was required to be used based on a good-faith conclusion that the individual or entity's disclosure or action was required by applicable law or regulation.
+- 197 d.
+Request that the court enter any other orders the 198 court deems appropriate.
+199 (6) The Attorney General may recover reasonable 200 attorney fees and other reasonable expenses incurred in 201 investigating and bringing an action under this section.
+Section 5.
+The remedies set forth in this act shall be 202 203 exclusive remedies for violation of this act.
+204 Section 6.
+It shall be a defense to a proceeding 205 initiated pursuant to this act that the firearms code was required to be used based on a good-faith conclusion that the 206 - Section 7.

-209 Section 7.
 This act shall become effective on October 210 1, 2024.

+applicable law or regulation.

+individual or entity's disclosure or action was required by